up

 PROGRAM CONTACTS

-Since the release of the County's Climate Action Plan in 2021, the County has added $167.5 million in investments in climate action programs and initiatives.
+Since the release of the County's Climate Action Plan in 2021, the County has added $183.0 million in investments in climate action programs and initiatives.
 The vast majority of these investments carry into this year's base budget and continue to fund key climate actions for this coming year.
-New climate investments this year total $76.3 million, including a supplemental appropriation for electric buses.
-With new and continued investments combined, the FY25 budget dedicates $363.7 million to climate change efforts.
+New climate investments this year total $28.2 million.
+With new and continued investments combined, the FY26 budget dedicates $379.2 million to climate change efforts.

-The County's FY25 budget for climate initiatives provides new resources that supplement the climate resources provided in the FY24 budget.
+The County's FY26 budget for climate initiatives provides new resources that supplement the climate resources provided in the FY25 budget.

 Support Climate Change Solutions in the Transportation Sector

-• Increased funds to purchase additional zero emission County vehicles will allow the Department of General Services (DGS) to accelerate the County's elimination of fossil fuel vehicles in the County fleet.
+• The budget increases funds to purchase additional zero emission County vehicles.
+These funds will allow the Department of General Services (DGS) to accelerate the County's elimination of fossil fuel vehicles in the County fleet.

 Support Zero Waste Efforts